LaurelFR/values-cards/README.md

 - **Important to Me**
 - **Very Important to Me**

-To sort a value as "Not Important to Me", users can click the gray button with an 'x'.
+To sort a value as "Not Important to Me", users click the gray button with an 'x'.
-To sort a value as "Important to Me", users can click the blue button with one star.
+To sort a value as "Important to Me", users click the blue button with one star.
-To sort a value as "Very Important to Me", users can click the green button with two stars.
+To sort a value as "Very Important to Me", users click the green button with two stars.
-Users may resort any value at any time.
+Users may re-sort any value at any time.

-This process can strengthen your understanding of yourself and teach you much about your guiding principles for living.
+This process can strengthen a person's understanding of themself and teach them much about their guiding principles for living.

 This Personal Values Card Sort is currently hosted here: [Values Card Sort](https://values-cards.netlify.app)